Guepard-Corp/guepard-cli/docs/HOMEBREW_GUIDE.md

 # Homebrew Distribution Guide for Guepard CLI

-This guide will help you publish your Guepard CLI (`gfs`) to Homebrew for easy installation on macOS.
+This guide will help you publish your Guepard CLI (`guepard`) to Homebrew for easy installation on macOS.

 ## What We've Set Up

-✅ **Homebrew Formula**: Created `homebrew-tap/Formula/gfs.rb` with proper configuration ✅ **Installation Scripts**: Created setup and test scripts ✅ **Documentation**: Updated README.md with Homebrew installation instructions ✅ **Formula Validation**: Tested formula syntax and style
+✅ **Homebrew Formula**: Created `homebrew-tap/Formula/guepard.rb` with proper configuration ✅ **Installation Scripts**: Created setup and test scripts ✅ **Documentation**: Updated README.md with Homebrew installation instructions ✅ **Formula Validation**: Tested formula syntax and style